peterpme/knowledge/life-of-http-request.md

-# Life Of An HTTP Request
+# Life of an HTTP Request

-You type in a URL into your browser (Chrome, Firefox, IE, Opera, etc), several things can happen at this point depending on whether or not the information is cached.
+1. You type a URL into your browser.
+(Chrome, Firefox, IE, Opera, etc)

-Say it isn't:
-- DNS look up to find the IP of the server
+2. The browser starts looking cache for the IP of the visited domain, if it exists, skip to step 9.
+This is called DNS lookup.

-- DNS is considered to be the phone book of the internet.
-It translates domain names into numerical IP addresses needed to locate servers all over the world.
-The way this works is through `authoritative name servers` that'll give the request an answer in response to names in a zone.
+> `DNS` - the phonebook of the internet.
+It translates domain names into numerical IP's needed to locate

-Caching Takes Place on Several Levels:
+> servers anywhere in the world.

+The search takes places on several levels:
-- Your Browser
+- Browser cache stores DNS records for a fixed duration
-- Operating System
+- Operating system cache
-- Your Network Router
+- Personal router cache
-- ISP Cache
+- ISP cache

-In the event that no cache exists, a DNS recursive search takes place in order to find the appropriate IP address.

-The way the DNS recursive search because is by contacting the `root nameserer` and working with the TLD (top level domain) like .com first.
-The .com nameserver will then do its own search and call on the facebook.com nameserver.
-At that point, facebook.com will return an IP address to connect to.
+- Finally, if it's not cached on the ISP level, the ISP DNS server starts a recursive search starting with the root name server and making its way down to the IP it is looking for.

+> There are/were 13 main `Root Name Servers` that handle requests for records and return a list of
+> `authoritative name servers` for the TLD you're looking for (.com, .org, etc).
+With anycast however, that
+> number of root name servers has been decentralized to something around 258 in order to bring down response times.

+Recursive DNS Search:
+- `Root Nameserver`
+- `ORG Nameserver`
+- `Facebook.com nameserver returns the designated IP`

+Since facebook.com has multiple servers all over the world, there is a system for connecting you with the best available option.
+The options include:

+- Round Robin - DNS returns multiple IP addresses
+- Load Balancer - piece of hardware that forwards requests to other servers
+- Geographic DNS - returning a different IP depending on the client's geographic location.
+This is how `CDN`'s work.

 Once the right IP address is found, browser initiates a TCP connection with the server
 - Browser sends `GET HTTP Request` to the server according to HTTP protocol